 - After all students who used Roommate Matching are placed into housing, assignments are determined by the date we receive your application.

-- Transfer students enrolling for fall who wish to live in the residence halls must submit their housing application by March 1.
+- Transfer students enrolling for fall who wish to live in the residence halls must submit their residence hall application by March 1.

 You may choose to live in one of three residence halls.
-Each has its own study lounge, game room, kitchenettes, sauna, laundry facility, fitness room, reception desk, lounges, and student and professional staff.
+Each has its own game room, kitchenettes, sauna, laundry facility, fitness room, reception desk, lounges, and student and professional staff.

 - Douglass Houghton Hall (DHH), our smallest residence hall, houses about 360 students.
 This three-story historic building was constructed in the late 1930s and characterizes that time period with its beautiful architectural details.